A group from a map and orbit equivalence: Some metric spaces associated to

 \section{Some metric spaces associated to $\Phi$}

-The groups $G_{X_{\Phi}}$ of Definition \ref{groupGPhi} are obtained, with many choices, from the map $\Phi$.
+The group $G_{X_{\Phi}}$ of Definition \ref{groupGPhi} is obtained from the map $\Phi$.
 The classical strategy to study the geometry of such groups is via a {\em geometric action} on a well chosen metric space.
-Unfortunately no ``natural" metric space is given here so we have to construct one from the given data, i.e. the dynamics of the map $\Phi$.\\ This is the goal of this section: define a metric space suited to the class of the maps $\Phi$ of section $\S$2.\\ The construction of an action will be given in the next section and, as for the metric space, it is not given a priori so it will be constructed from the available data, the map $\Phi$.
-In the following we will not distinguish between the maps $\Phi$ and $\widetilde{\Phi}$ as well as between the partition intervals $I_j$ and $\widetilde{I}_j$.
+Unfortunately no ``natural" metric space is given here so we have to construct one from the given data i.e., the dynamic of the map $\Phi$.\\ The goal of this section is to define a metric space suited to the class of maps $\Phi$ of Section $\S$2.
+The construction of an action will be given in the next section.